Skip to main content

 Election Priorities Training

-LWVUS and LWVEF provide year-round training and sharing of resources on our core election priorities: voter registration, voter education, voter mobilization, and voter protection (see state advocacy section above), and community-based power building through organizing.
-LWVUS/EF maintains and regularly updates a wide array of resources on these topics, including webinar trainings, training manuals on specific topics, sample voters’ guide questions and debate materials, and more.
-These resources are shared via the League Update newsletter, through one-on-one support for Leagues, and through other direct channels.
-These resources are updated with the latest industry best practices, include, whenever possible, available polling and tested messaging, and incorporate feedback from the field to ensure all Leagues are benefiting from the best possible knowledge base.
+LWVUS and LWVEF provide year-round training and resources on our core election priorities: voter registration, education, mobilization, protection, and community-based power building through organizing.
+Materials include webinar trainings, training manuals on specific topics, sample voters’ guide questions, debate materials, and more.
+These resources are shared through the League Update newsletter, one-on-one League support, and other direct channels.

 Partnership Development

-LWVUS and LWVEF participate in a wide variety of coalitions, and we forge and maintain a large number of strategic partners with allied nonprofit organizations, corporations, media entities, and more in order to further our goals and bring opportunities to state and local Leagues.
-All partnerships are driven with our overall strategic organizational goals in mind.
-When appropriate, coalition and partnership opportunities are shared with state and local leagues via the League Update newsletter.
-For help with local partnerships, see our guide for partnerships and nonpartisanship.
+LWVUS and LWVEF also participate in national coalitions and maintain strategic partnerships with nonprofit organizations, corporations, and media entities to advance our goals and create opportunities for state and local Leagues.
+These partnerships are key to long-term movement-building and are guided by our commitment to deep, values-aligned collaboration.
+Relevant opportunities are shared with Leagues via the League Update newsletter.
+For guidance on local partnerships, see our guide for partnerships and nonpartisanship

 Grants

-On a limited basis, LWVUS and LWVEF are fortunate to be able to provide state and/or local Leagues with pass-through grant funding to support their work on core Making Democracy Work® and election services issues.
-Pass-through grant opportunities are announced via the League Update newsletter email.
-The national office will provide training, toolkits, visibility resources and more as part of the grant process and is available to work directly with grantee Leagues to address any issues throughout the grant period.
+On a limited basis, LWVUS and LWVEF are fortunate to be able to provide state and/or local Leagues with grant funding to support work on the ground focused on core Making Democracy Work® and election services issues.
+Grant opportunities are announced via the biweekly League Update newsletter email.
+The national office will provide training, toolkits, visibility resources, data tracking resources, and more as part of the grant process and is available to work directly with grantee Leagues to address any issues throughout the grant period.
 Leagues with questions about an active grant can contact the main point of contact listed in their grant contract.

 Finance & Fundraising